 The doctor will use a device which will seal off and adjust the pressure inside the ear canal.
 It measures the movement of the eardrum and allows the doctor to determine the pressure of the middle ear.

 A doctor can use tympanocentesis if an ear infection has not responded well to treatment.
-This involves making a small incision in the eardrum and letting some fluid escape out from behind it.
+This involves making a small incision in the eardrum and letting some fluid escape from behind it.
 The fluid is studied to determine the cause of the infection.

 In some cases, ear infections can heal without any medication.
-The treatment of an ear infection depends on the severity of the condition and age of your child.
+The treatment of an ear infection depends on the severity of the condition and the age of your child.
 Some treatment options the doctor can suggest include –

 1. Pain Medication

-2. Wait and watch
+2. Wait and Watch

 If the infection is severe, the doctor may prescribe antibiotics.
 If your child has a fever of 102 degrees or higher and has moderate to severe pain in the affected ear for more than 48 hours, this method is employed.
 If your child is less than six months old and has a severe middle ear infection, antibiotics will be the first treatment.

-Kids develop ear infections due to an immature immune system and difference in the anatomy of the ear.
+Kids develop ear infections due to an immature immune system and differences in the anatomy of the ear.
 There is no sure-shot remedy to prevent an ear infection, but the below recommendations should help –

 1. Personal Hygiene

-2. Exposure To Second-Hand Cigarette Smoke
+2. Exposure to Second-Hand Cigarette Smoke

-Smoking is not only injurious to health but injurious to your little one’s health.
+Smoking is not only injurious to your health but injurious to your little one’s health.
 Inhaling second-hand smoke can cause your child to develop coughs leading to ear infections.
 So, quit smoking if you do and keep him away from other people who smoke.